CassandraMaldonado/SentimentTune/README.md

 ## Project Goals

-By examining both pipelines, the repo helps understand the
-- trade-offs between model complexity and interpretability,
-- practical steps for real-world NLP,
-- how transformer fine-tuning differs from classical vectorization.
+By examining both pipelines, the repo helps understand the trade-offs between model complexity and interpretability, practical steps for real-world NLP and how transformer fine-tuning differs from classical vectorization.

----

-## 📁 Repository Structure